 It’ll be a miracle if I make it home without fighting someone.

 why yes ^^ that is what i did during lunch because my only friend is missing

 Carmen sent me a photo of the fucking letter.

 She didn’t write that.

-Maddie always signs off everything love, love, love because she’s a dramatic bitch and anything she means she says like a bunch of times, which is why she’s told me to stop eating so many cheetos so many times.
+Maddie always signs off everything love, love, love because she’s a dramatic bitch and anything she means she says like a bunch of times.

 And like the biggest give away ever — Madelyn would NEVER type and print any letter, much less a letter that important.
 It’s like Madelyn 101 — she loved writing letters, and by writing I do mean w r i t i n g.
 Like, with a pen.